erszcz/msc-thesis/dfly-multiboot.md

 > you've written a few normal programs to run as
 > processes, and now you want to get to where the
 > real action is, to where a single wild pointer can
-> wipe out your file system and a core dump means a reboot._
+> wipe out your file system and a core dump means a\ reboot._
 >
 > – @salzman2001linux, The Linux Kernel Module Programming Guide

 Well... not really.
-Thankfully, the days when kernel debugging was done using a serial printer plugged into a spare headless PC and a core dump meant a reboot are now gone thanks to virtualization.
+The days when kernel debugging was done using a serial printer plugged into a spare headless PC and a core dump meant a reboot are now gone, thanks to virtualization.

 The tools I used for virtualization are VirtualBox and QEMU with Linux KVM (Kernel-based Virtual Machine).
-Although the work was started using a VirtualBox virtual machine I had to switch to QEMU/KVM in the middle of the project because of VirtualBox not supporting debugging with GNU gdb.
+Although the work was started using a VirtualBox virtual machine, I had to switch to QEMU/KVM in the middle of the project because VirtualBox does not support debugging with GNU gdb.
 Moreover, the 32 bit and 64 bit systems had to use separate virtual machines, so all the work with virtual machine management and system installation and setup had to be done twice.